Reenforcements/nRF24L01/README.md

 ## The Enhanced Shockburst Protocol

-The nRF24L01+ sends and receives data using something called `Enhanced Shockburst`, which is a data transmission protocol that does a lot of the heavy lifting, making it super easy for us to send and receive data.
+The nRF24L01+ sends and receives data using something called `Enhanced Shockburst`, which is a data transmission protocol that does a lot of the heavy lifting for us, making it super easy to send and receive data between two or more microcontrollers.
 It allows us to send data in convenient packets ranging from 1-32 bytes by merely uploading our data through SPI to the nRF.
 The nRF automatically handles sending/receiving these packets and will notify us by the IRQ pin of when we should write/read data.

 The receiving nRF can also automatically notify the transmitting nRF that the data was successfully received through a feature called _automatic acknowledge packets_, in which the transmitter will temporarily change to receiving mode so the receiver can send an _ack packet_ saying that it received the data.
 The receiver can even send a small amount of data back with the ack packet, allowing bidirectional communication.